 #5.
 How Can I Help?

-Mutual Responsibility is an essential aspect of utilising these questions for success.
-Endeavour to consider that your team should be aware that you’ll need to ask these questions on an as-needed basis, which leads onto the last question.
+Mutual Responsibility is an essential aspect of utilizing these questions for success.
+Endeavor to consider that your team should be aware that you’ll need to ask these questions on an as-needed basis, which leads to the last question.

 #6.
 What ideas and suggestions do you have for me?